Chloejay/spectral_classifier/README.md

 #### Experiments, typical for classification modeling
 - Find peaks of spectrum
-- supervised linear regression
 - PCA
 - SVM
 - KNN
-- CNN for deep feature extraction
+- CNN for deep feature extraction, input: spectrogram(TODO)

+after training I found my model is blind fool me, should return back to pre-processing of near-infrared (NIR) spectral data, for chemometrics modelling processing data is critical for model.
-**(for time limited, I only start this task from this Sunday afternoon, so much research work and code refactor is under the progress in limited deadline.)**
+**(for time limited, I only start this task from this Sunday afternoon, much research work and code refactor is under the progress in limited deadline.)**

 ###### Sample wavelength of Absorbance(AU).